-17.3 Identification Verification Describe what methods are used to verify the authenticity of identification documents provided by clients or household members.
-Select all that apply. ☐ Verify SSNs with Social Security Administration ☐ Match SSNs with death records from Social Security Administration or state agency Match SSNs with state eligibility/management system (e.g., SNAP, TANF) Match with state Department of Labor system Match with state and/or federal corrections system Match with state child support system Verification using private software (e.g., The Work Number) In-person certification by staff (for tribal grantees only) Match SSN/Tribal ID number with tribal database or enrollment records (for tribal grantees only) Other - describe: Subrecipients or statewide/regional contractors verify the authenticity of identification documents provided by clients who are not U.S. citizens or nationals.
+by clients or household members.
+Select all that apply.
+Verify SSNs with Social Security Administration Match SSNs with death records from Social Security Administration or state agency Match SSNs with state eligibility/management system (e.g., SNAP, TANF) Match with state Department of Labor system Match with state and/or federal corrections system Match with state child support system Verification using private software (e.g., The Work Number) In-person certification by staff (for tribal grantees only) Match SSN/Tribal ID number with tribal database or enrollment records (for tribal grantees only) Other - describe: Subrecipients or statewide/regional contractors verify the authenticity of identification documents provided by clients who are not U.S. citizens or nationals.
 That verification is made through the Systematic Alien Verification for Entitlements (SAVE) system.
-17.4 Citizenship/Legal Residency Verification What are your procedures for ensuring that household members are U.S. citizens or aliens who are qualified to receive LIHEAP benefits?
-Clients sign an attestation of citizenship or legal residency Clients' submission of Social Security cards is accepted as proof of legal residency Noncitizens must provide documentation of immigration status Citizens must provide a copy of their birth certificate, naturalization papers, or passport Noncitizens are verified through the SAVE system Tribal members are verified through Tribal database/Tribal ID card Other - describe: U.S. Nationals will have to provide documentation of that status.

-17.5 income vernication

-What methods does your agency utilize to verify household income?

-Require documentation of income for all adult household members

-Social Security award letters

-Bank statements

-Tax statements

-Zero-income statements

-Other - describe: Court Documents or government benefit statements as applicable.

-Computer data matches:

-Income information matched against state computer system (e.g., SNAP, TANF)

-Proof of unemployment benefits verified with state Department of Labor

-Social Security income verified with SSA

-Utilize state directory of new hires

-Other - describe:

-17.6 Protection of Privacy and Confidentiality

-Describe the financial and operating controls in place to protect client information against

-improper use or disclosure.
+17.6 Protection of Privacy and Confidentiality Describe the financial and operating controls in place to protect client information against improper use or disclosure.
+Policy in place prohibiting release of information without written consent Grant recipient LIHEAP database includes privacy/confidentiality safeguards Employee training on confidentiality for: Grant recipient employees local agencies/district offices Employees must sign confidentiality agreement Grant recipient employees local agencies/district offices Physical files are stored in a secure location Electronic files are protected in a secure location.
+Other - describe: Grantee contracts include the following section: 17.6 Other - Describe: 17.6 Protection of Privacy and Confidentiality Describe the financial and operating controls in place to protect client information against improper use or disclosure.
 Policy in place prohibiting release of information without written consent

-☐ Grantee LIHEAP database includes privacy/confidentiality safeguards

-Employee training on confidentiality for:

-☐ Grantee employees

-Social agencies/district offices

-Employees must sign confidentiality agreement

-Grantee employees

-local agencies/district offices

-Physical files are stored in a secure location

-Other - describe: Grantee contracts include the following section: